iExecBlockchainComputing/iexec-voucher-contracts/docs/VoucherHub.md

 function updateVoucherTypeDescription(uint256 id, string description) external
 ```

-This function updates only the duration setting for the next minted voucher and not the active one.
+This function only updates the duration for newly minted vouchers and not the existing ones to provide
-The manager of vouchers wants to provide guarantees regarding the expiration of a voucher.
+guarantees regarding the expiration of vouchers.
+When a voucher is delivered, its credits should not expire
-When a voucher is delivered, the credits inside the voucher should not expire before the original expiration date.
+before the original expiration date.

 ### updateVoucherTypeDuration